Floorp-Projects/Floorp/testing/web-platform/harness/docs/expectation.rst

   mercurial tree).

 ``--patch``
-  Create a branch containing a git commit, or a mq patch with the changes made by wptupdate.
+  Create a a git commit, or a mq patch, with the changes made by wptupdate.

 ``--ignore-existing``
   Overwrite all the expectation data for any tests that have a result